 Well, another project that had the potential to opinionate – and it did.
 Some like it, some hate it, and quite frankly: That is what I like about it.
-"Critics chair", a radio programme of Radio New Zealand loved especially the Baroque version and thought it was the definitive version, the (nameless) guy in the review that is given as a link from here liked the Dallapiccola version and hated the Baroque one, although I am not quite sure he has really understood what we are doing, let alone seen the music.
-So: what is it all about?
+"Critics chair", a radio programme of Radio New Zealand loved especially the Baroque version and thought it was the definitive version, the (nameless) guy in the review that is given as a link from here liked the Dallapiccola version and hated the Baroque one, although I am not quite sure he has really understood what we are doing, let alone seen the notated music.
+So: What is it all about?

 The other disc shows an attempt of someone who did a very simliar thing with the musical language of his time: Luigi Dallapiccola composed a pseudo-Baroque piano part over the figured bass, full of wit and a fantastic sense for pianistic sounds and musical joy, far away from all Baroque rules.
-Additionally he put dynamic markings and articulations into both parts, which makes the whole thing appear more like Pulcinella than real Vivaldi, but the result is a truly enjoyable "Don't worry, be happy" kind of music.
+Additionally, he put dynamic markings and articulations into both parts, which makes the whole thing appear more like Pulcinella than real Vivaldi, but the result is a truly enjoyable "Don't worry, be happy" kind of music.